aghassemi/tap-xunit/README.md

 If specified, all test-suites will be prefixed with the given package name.
 NOTE: ```replaceWithUnicodeDot``` option does not apply to package and . can be used to specify package hierarchy.

+#### oneAssertionPerTestcase
+*default*: false

+Overrides dontUseCommentsAsTestNames, always group comments with assertion before and output in ```<system-output/>```

+#### outputAsFailure
+*default*: false

+Change behaviour for oneAssertionPerTestcase to move diagnostic comments from system-output to failure.
+Included only if no other diagnostics are given, and only for failure results.

 # License
 MIT